-Italian flag and national pride
+Italian flag and national pride – Italian flag history

 So, what made the Italian flag so popular?
 It’s the restaurants and eateries selling pizza, pasta, and gelato worldwide.
 They somehow “invaded” the world, bring the colors of the country to the planet.

-What’s weird is the reactions and feeling of Italians.
+What’s weird is the reactions and feelings of Italians.
 In fact, they are not as proud of their flag as Americans are of the Stars & Stripes.
 It’s rare to see a house with an Italian flag on the front porch.
 However, Italians would never destroy their flag.
 No one would feel comfortable in damaging this symbol.

 Furthermore, in Italy it is forbidden to burn, destroy or damage the flag.